Flea: Direct effects of bites

 In many species, fleas are principally a nuisance to their hosts, causing an itching sensation which in turn causes the host to try to remove the pest by biting, pecking or scratching.
 Fleas are not simply a source of annoyance, however.
-Flea bites cause a slightly raised, swollen, irritating nodule to form on the epidermis at the site of each bite, with a single puncture point at the centre, like a mosquito bite.
+Flea bites cause a slightly raised, swollen, irritating nodule to form on the epidermis at the site of each bite, with a single puncture point at the centre, similar to a mosquito bite.
 This can lead to an eczematous itchy skin disease called flea allergy dermatitis, which is common in many host species, including dogs and cats.
 The bites often appear in clusters or lines of two bites, and can remain itchy and inflamed for up to several weeks afterwards.
 Fleas can lead to secondary hair loss as a result of frequent scratching and biting by the animal.
 They can also cause anemia in extreme cases.

 As a vector

 Fleas are vectors for viral, bacterial and rickettsial diseases of humans and other animals, as well as of protozoan and helminth parasites.
 Bacterial diseases carried by fleas include murine or endemic typhus and bubonic plague.
 Fleas can transmit Rickettsia typhi, Rickettsia felis, Bartonella henselae, and the myxomatosis virus.
 They can carry Hymenolepiasis tapeworms and Trypanosome protozoans.
 The chigoe flea or jigger (Tunga penetrans) causes the disease tungiasis, a major public health problem around the world.
 Fleas that specialize as parasites on specific mammals may use other mammals as hosts; thus, humans may be bitten by cat and dog fleas.